exakat/exakat-docs/Reference/Reports.rst

 Top10 is a HTML report format.

-Top10 depends on the following theme : Top10.
+Top10 depends on the following rule : Top10.

 .. _report-topology-order: